TANKA TAKE HOME

-Derived from waka, this 1300 years old five-line lyrical poem from Japan is written in 31 or fewer syllables in English.
+Derived from waka, this 1300-year-old five-line lyrical poem from Japan is written in 31 or fewer syllables in English.
 Usually composed in short, long, short, long, long format, it embraces human experiences in its small space.

-Every Wednesday we, Kala and Firdaus, will be introducing you to a tanka - both by masters as well as contemporary tanka poets.
+Every Wednesday we, Firdaus, Kala, Priti and Suraja will be introducing you to a tanka - both by masters as well as contemporary tanka poets.

 We are delighted to open the comment thread for you to share your unpublished tanka and tanka-prose to be considered for inclusion in haikuKATHA monthly magazine.

 august: editor- Firdaus Parvez- The Ink Dark Moon - Love poems by Ono no Komachi and Izumi Shikibu.

 september: featured poet - Autumn Hall